ValentinChanter/ELFCC/README.md

 ## Requirements

-This program was tested and is working using nasm version 2.16.01 on Ubuntu 24.04. \
+This program was tested using nasm version 2.16.01 on Ubuntu 24.04. \
-This program was tested but is not working using nasm version 2.16.01 on Debian 12. `/tmp/outfile` is created but is empty.
-The binary still executes normally without crashing.
+When I tried to test the program on Debian 12, `/tmp/outfile` was created but was empty.
+The binary was still executing normally without crashing.
+This was probably due to open, read, or write permission issues and another payload should work.

 ## Usage